 Breakfast at the hotel.
 Morning departure with Hurtigruten for a cruise along the spectacular Norwegian coastline.
 Hurtigruten is often referred to as the world’s most beautiful sea voyage, and it is a journey through history and maritime culture.
 The cruise follows through the Trondheimfjord and along Trondheimsleia channel, before continuing southwards to Kristiansund and Molde.
 Kristiansund is the home of dried fish production while Molde is known for its breathtaking location with panoramic views of the 222 partly snow-clad mountain peaks (Romsdal Alps).
 Dinner and accommodation onboard Hurtigruten.

 Breakfast onboard Hurtigruten.
-The last part of the cruise includes magnificent fjord- and archipelago scenery, before the ship arrives in Bergen at 14:30 hrs.
-Departure from Bergen according to your own itinerary.
+The last part of the cruise includes magnificent fjord- and archipelago scenery, before the ship arrives in Bergen at 14:30 hrs where you will have the rest of the day at your own leisure.